AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/manage-workfront/using-kick-starts/kick-starts-scenario-multiple-option-custom-field-import.md

         >    If a line represents an existing field already in Workfront, you would enter **`isNew`** = **`FALSE`**.

     * **`ID`** = must be a unique number for each line that represents a new field.
 You can use any number starting with 1, as long as each new field has  a unique number.
-    * **`setDataType`** = for each line that represents a new field, enter the data type that the field will support.
+    * **`setDataType`** = for each line that represents a new field, enter the data type that the field supports.
 The Data Type must be entered as it would appear in the database.
 Select from the following data types:
         * **`NMBR`** for Number
         * **`CURC`** for Currency
         * **`TEXT`** for Text